CodeYourFuture/Course-DLP/README.md

 ### Vendoring

 If you want to _see_ the files you just mounted into your virtual filesystem, run `hugo mod vendor` to copy the files into your site.
 This is useful for debugging and clarity, but not necessary for development.

+---

+The images of people contained in this repository are not open source or public domain and are _not_ licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+They are pictures of real people we know and you may not use them without permission.

+The rest of the content is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.